John Suenson-Taylor, 3rd Baron Grantchester: Early life

 He is the son of the 2nd Baron Grantchester and Lady Grantchester (née Betty Moores) and was educated at Winchester College, where he was in the school football team, and at the London School of Economics, where he graduated Bachelor of Science in economics.

 Business and charitable interests

 Littlewoods

-Lord Grantchester is the grandson of John Moores, and his mother was nominal head of the Moores family until her death in 2019, founders of the Liverpool-based Littlewoods football pools and retailing businesses.
+Lord Grantchester is the grandson of John Moores, and his mother was nominal head of the Moores family, founders of the Liverpool-based Littlewoods football pools and retailing businesses, until her death in 2019.
 Lord Grantchester is a former director of Littlewoods.
-He is ranked 149th in the Sunday Times 2022 rich list with a net worth of £1.2bn.
+He is ranked 149th in the Sunday Times Rich List 2022 with a net worth of £1.2bn.

 Football

 He was a director of his favoured football team, Everton.
 He has frequently been listed in the FourFourTwo rich list as a result of his shareholding.
 As of December 2015, he owned 8.5% of the club.
 He left the Everton board in December 2000.
-He is a Trustee of The Foundation for Sport and the Arts.
-He is also a trustee of the David France Collection, the world's largest club specific football memorabilia collection.
+He is a trustee of the Foundation for Sport and the Arts.
+He is also a trustee of the Everton Collection, which incorporates the David France Collection, the world's largest open-access club-specific football memorabilia collection, held in the Liverpool Record Office in Liverpool Central Library.